toney-li/go-web3/README.md

 ## Contribute!

 #### Before a Pull Request:
-- Create at least one test for you implementation.
+- Create at least one test for your implementation.
 - Don't change the import path to your github username.
 - run `go fmt` for all your changes.
 - run `go test -v ./...`